 Bootfoot waders have the benefit of having built-in boots, as opposed to stockingfoot waders, which means you have one less item of equipment to worry about.

 Even though bootfoot waders are bigger than stockingfoot waders, their bulkiness makes them ideal for cooler days.
-Since there is no possibility for sand to get in, bootfoot waders are therefore perfect for those who intend to fish from the shore.
+Since there is no possibility for sand to get in, bootfoot waders are therefore perfect for those who intend to fish from the shore, or you can try any option from best waders for big guys.

-You should spend money on a good pair of wading socks whether you go for stockingfoot or bootfoot waders.
+You should spend money on the best pair of wading socks whether you go for stockingfoot or bootfoot waders.
 Choose a pair of woolen or neoprene socks rather than cotton socks.

 One thing to bear in mind while layering up before donning your waders is that, regardless of the season, you will probably perspire to some extent.
 You are going to feel hot in waders whether you’re making a long trek through the frost or sweltering in the sunlight on a warm summer day.